biolink/biolinkml/tests/test_biolink_model/source/markdown/NamedThing.md

  * [aggregate statistic](aggregate_statistic.md)  <sub>OPT</sub>
     * range: [String](String.md)
  * [capable of](capable_of.md)  <sub>0..*</sub>
-    * Description: holds between a continuant and process or function, where the continuant alone has the ability to carry out the process or function.
+    * Description: holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.
     * range: [Occurrent](Occurrent.md)
     * in subsets: (translator_minimal)
  * [category](category.md)  <sub>1..*</sub>